 Also, because of the small number of expensive coins, most of a Mercury dime set can be built for an affordable price.
 Again, most of the dates NOT mentioned above can be bought in the lower grades for at or near melt.

 Another exciting thing that may stand out here is that even the most expensive issues aren’t prohibitively expensive.
 The prices above are for specimens grading Fine-12.
 A collector willing to stick to the Good-4 range can buy these same coins for much lower prices.

 The Mercury dime is considered by many as one of the most beautiful small denominations the United States Mint has ever struck.
 The Mercury Dime was designed by Adolph A. Weinman and was in production from 1916 through 1945.

 Also known as the “Winged Liberty Head” dime, this 10-cent piece has become one of the favorite collectibles of the 20th century.
 This coin was eventually dubbed the “Mercury” dime, which was due to Miss Liberty’s resembling the Roman god Mercury.

 The Mercury Dime was one of the first contemporary coins that collectors actively sought in circulation by date and mintmark.
 This phenomenon was greatly aided by the advent of inexpensive coin boards and coin folders by the late 1930s and early 1940s.

 Mercury dimes offer hobbyists a variety of collecting opportunities.
-These range from the relatively simple goal of building a World War II date set of issues ranging from 1941 through 1945 to the decidedly more complicated and expensive objective of building a complete date-and-mintmark set including major varieties.
+You may pursue the relatively simple goal of building a World War II date set of issues ranging from 1941 through 1945.
+Or you could tackle the decidedly more complicated and expensive objective of building a complete date-and-mintmark set including major varieties.